Unknown Hands - User Guide

 Markers:

-- Popup: Click record name to view full details and “Open in results” button to see details in results view.
+- Click record name to view full details page

 Exporting Maps